A disease, earthquake, or another disaster strikes a city: Pray for that city!

 What about prayers directed to God by non-christians?
 It is worthwhile asking first, what concept of God would a non-christian have?
 Is he praying to a god formed from human ideas and imagination, or the God who revealed himself in the Old and New Testaments?
 If it is the former, he is not really praying to God, who must be worshiped in spirit and truth (John 4:23).
 If it is the latter, we must ask, why then is he not a Christian?
 Perhaps he wants to try praying to the God of the Christians, or perhaps he is a seeker who has not repented.
 Such a man needs to hear the gospel of reconciliation!
 He cannot presume that God will hear just because he prays.
 As the religious leaders of Jesus’ day testified, “We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him.”
 (John 9:31)

 This is the reality which we must be honest about.
 The natural man is at enmity with God, because his sin offends God, and without the regeneration of the Holy Spirit he cannot please God (see Romans 8:7-9).
-Sinners against God ought to have zero expectation of their prayers being answered.
-Even Christians, before we believed, were in such a position.
+Even though God is omniscient so that He knows whenever somebody is praying, sinners ought to have zero expectation of their prayers being answered.
+And Christians too, before we believed, must admit that we were in such a position.

 Standing in the gap: intercession